Recruitment, Assessment and Approvals of Prospective Adopters

 The information gathered during Stage One (the pre-assessment stage) and Stage Two (the assessment stage), including the checks and personal references, will form the basis of the Prospective Adopter's Report, together with any other relevant information.

-The social worker who assesses the prospective adopter should draft the Prospective Adopter's Report highlighting any issues of concern and submit it to their team manager.
+The social worker who assesses the prospective adopter should draft the Prospective Adopter's Report highlighting any issues of concern and submit the first draft to their line manager 6 weeks prior to panel, with the final draft being submitted to their manager 3 weeks prior to panel.
 Where there are any issues of significant concern or where clarification is needed, the manager may arrange for a second person to visit the prospective adopter to discuss these but must remain mindful of the time frame for Stage Two.
 The second person could be a team manager or another adoption social worker.
 A visit by another person provides a second opinion where necessary before the report to the panel is finalised in cases where clarification is needed but should not be routinely carried out.
 The author of the report and the countersigning officer should both sign and date the report, state their qualifications and experience, and confirm that they are suitably qualified to prepare the report.